Cromwell with the Coffin of Charles I: Production

-Delacroix was not alone in critiquing Delaroche's painting - Punch even published a parody of it in 1852 entitled Louis Napoléon Looking at the Corpse of Liberty According to a letter from Delacroix to his painter friend Paul Huet, Delacroix chose to produce the work in watercolour to express a radical opposition to Delaroche's approach.
+Delacroix was not alone in critiquing Delaroche's painting – Punch even published a parody of it in 1852 entitled Louis Napoléon Looking at the Corpse of Liberty According to a letter from Delacroix to his painter friend Paul Huet, Delacroix chose to produce the work in watercolour to express a radical opposition to Delaroche's approach.
 Delacroix's work imitated Delaroche's historical realism but as a small watercolour not a huge canvas.
 It also added Delacroix's own romanticism, which attempted to revive the past by evoking emotion.
 Unlike Delaroche, Delacroix preferred to imagine an evolving and troubled Cromwell on the edge of the scene not at its centre, finding the coffin by accident.
 It recalls the watercolour style of Delacroix's friend Richard Parkes Bonington, even down to the theatrical curtain above Charles' head.
-Unlike in Delaroche's work, all but Charles' head is unseen, recalling his beheading.